 Travelling as Feminist, a struggle at home and abroad

-“Where do I even start”- that was one of the slogans a girl was holding for the Woman’s Day march in Malta.
-During this march, we protested in Valletta, the capital of Malta, against the ban of abortions in the country (the last European country that prohibits abortion no matter what), against gender-based violence, against femicides and cultural norms promoting discrimination.
-In 2020 we, women, face so many issues that we don’t even know where to start and how to talk about them.
+“Where do I even start”- that was one of the slogans a girl was holding for the Woman’s Day march in 2020 in Malta.
+During this march, we protested in Valletta, the capital of Malta, against the ban of abortions in the country (the last European country that prohibits abortion no matter what, in ALL cases), against gender-based violence, against femicides and cultural norms promoting discrimination.
+We keep facing so many issues that we don’t even know where to start and how to talk about them.
+Well, we actually know how to talk about them, the problem is that men (mainly) either do not listen or practice whataboutism on us.
 Travelling as a feminist can be very challenging – and I am not even referring to the safety precautions that women need to take everywhere in the world anyway.
 I want to focus more on the internal battles and struggles we, feminist travellers, have to deal with on a daily basis.

-Being a passionate traveller deconstructs to one thing: your desire to explore the world and to learn about it as much as possible and as much “authentic” as you can.
-You want to meet people and hear their stories, to be enthralled by landscapes and cultures you have never seen before.
+Being a passionate traveller breaks down to one thing: your desire to explore the world and to learn about it as much as possible and as much “authentically” as you can.
+You want to meet people and hear their stories, to be enthralled by landscapes and cultures you have never seen or imagined before.
 Being a female passionate traveller though arises some additional complications.
-You die for a coffee at this local shop but there are only men inside.
+You die for having a coffee at this local shop but there are only men inside.
 You feel like sleeping at a mixed hostel but you have heard stories about female travellers being assaulted in some.
-You would love to have sex with this cute traveller but what if (s)he is dangerous?
-You need to take a taxi but you have to remember not only to book it from an app (if available) but also to take photos of the car plates (IF something like that exists) before getting in.
+You would love to have sex with this cute traveller you just met but what if (s)he is dangerous?
+You need to take a taxi but you have to remember not only to book it from an app (if available) but also to take photos of the car plates (IF something like that exists) before getting in and inform your relatives/ friends.
 You want to eat by yourself but random men send you free shots or, even worse, start talking to you or sneakily follow you back to your accommodation.
 You want to be left alone and many men do not seem to understand and respect this.
 Pffff, just some of the reasons why we need feminism, right?

 Every woman deals with the same problems, why travelling as feminist is different?

 Good question!
 I am sure we all related to all the before-mentioned so far, right?
 Let’s add the last piece to the equation.
 Being a female feminist traveller is even trickier.
 Why?
 For countless reasons but let’s see some basic ones: First of all, we have realised that there is systemic oppression against us which has been constant for centuries, hence, deep-rooted.
 Feminism has already won many battles globally but the world is not an equal place yet (and as researches indicate.. it won’t be any time soon).
-As feminists, we can not “un-see” casual sexism and spiteful “jokes” anymore.
-We recognize this pressure every day in every aspect of life and your travels -look at the examples above!- and we have to select our battles thoroughly.
+As feminists, we can not “un-see” casual sexism, patronising behaviours, and spiteful “jokes” anymore.
+We recognize this pressure every day, in every aspect of life, and of course during your travels -look at the examples above!- but at the same time, for our own mental health, we have to select our battles thoroughly.
 We know the roots of the phenomenon (it’s called patriarchy, let’s say it louder for the people at the back) and we are tired of people saying “Oh, so you hate men!” (no, we hate patriarchy).
-We can not stay put when we (or other women) grapple with misogynist comments and behaviours but we can’t do much either- safety first!
+We can not stay put when we (or other women) grapple with misogynist comments and attitudes but we can’t do much either- safety first!

 Travelling as feminists can be challenging because we sometimes feel angry and disappointed but, since we are “just visitors” here, we want (and have to) respect local customs and traditions.
 But, on the other hand, being harassed in the streets shouldn’t be excused as “cultural difference or norm”, right?
 The inner feminist screams “THIS IS NOT FAIR” and the traveller (or the good girl…) “it is how it is you can’t force the world to change; stay safe and move on”!
 If this is not the definition of an internal battle I don’t know what it is!